Graduate Entry FAQs

 No. Students enrolled in Graduate Entry do not earn a BSN.

 You must indicate your intended area of clinical concentration at the time of application.
 If you change your mind, you must petition to transfer to the desired concentration and go through that specialty’s application process.
-Take time to educate yourself about the different options for Masters Prepared Nurses.
+Take time to educate yourself about the different specialty options.

 The number that can be admitted is dependent on available spaces in the clinical courses.
 In 2018, 110 applicants out of 260 were offered admission.